prathis08/online-class-attender-bot-via-Teams/README.md

 This bot is for lazy students ! :D ofc like meh.

 Just
-You need to get free twilio account for whatsapp notifications.
+You need to get a free twilio account for whatsapp notifications.